mendix/docs/content/en/docs/refguide/modeling/integration/consumed-rest-services/server-side-paging.md

 ## 1 Introduction

-Using server-side paging and sorting for a microflow data source you can model out how you retrieve data to a single page and ensure it ends up in the correct sorting order.
-With this approach you do not need to return all the data to the client — you can just return a single page.
-This can be helpful for getting data from external sources like a REST service, but can also be useful for a regular retrieve action in a microflow.
-To do this however, you must model the logic for getting the correct data in the microflow itself.
+Using server-side paging and sorting for a microflow data source, you can model out how you retrieve data to a single page and ensure it ends up in the correct sorting order.
+With this approach, you do not need to return all the data to the client — you can just return a single page.
+This can be helpful for getting data from external sources like a REST service, but can also be useful for a regular retrieve activity in a microflow.
+To do this, however, you must model the logic for getting the correct data in the microflow itself.

 This how-to will teach you how to do the following: